glolichen/MathematicsProgrammingLanguage/README.md

 My goal with MPL is to create a language that is both pointlessly verbose and unreadable and low level, hopefully lower than C and similar to assembly.
 Below is a specification for MPL syntax and features.

+The interpreter for MPL is written under directions provided by Robert Nystrom's book [Crafting Interpreters](https://craftinginterpreters.com/)

 ## Variables

 Variables must be definied with the syntax: